showvikbiswas/showvikbiswas/README.md

 Find out more at my [site](https://showvikbiswas.github.io/).

+- 🔭 I'm currently working as a lecturer at BRAC University.
-- 🔭 I’m currently working as a research assistant at IWFM, BUET, working on the backend of a project to visualize water levels using Google Maps API.
+- 🔭 I previously worked as a research assistant at IWFM, BUET, working on the backend of a project to visualize water levels using Google Maps API.
 - 🌱 I’m currently learning how to create and orchestrate projects based on microservices.
 - 🧬 My area of research interest is primarily in bioinformatics, but I am open to opportunities in other fields.
 - 🔍 I'm currently looking for internship opportunities as a software engineer or other research opportunities.